Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 “You’d have to say it’s not helpful if people get signals about not wearing masks when we are trying to get people to universally wear masks,” he said.
 “My feeling about what we should do with masks is very, very clearly understood by everyone — including those in the White House.”

 With the election looming, Trump’s position on the pandemic is now running in parallel with his position on the economy: We’re on the brink of a reversion to greatness.
-He’s been repeatedly insisting that a virus is imminent and can be deployed broadly, quickly.
+He’s been repeatedly insisting that a vaccine is imminent and can be deployed broadly, quickly.

 Fauci takes a more realistic approach.